-Topic 7 - Review Stage & Timings <section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header><text><text><list-item></list-item></text></text></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header> Approach Facilitator note: Review the workshop with the delegates by running back through the objectives and reminding them about their goal they would put money towards at the end of the month You should now be able to: • Explain the difference between a basic bank account and a current account • Plan how to open a bank account • Identify elements of a bank statement • Manage a bank account • Discuss the use of debit cards Any questions?
-Facilitator note: Ask the learners if they have any questions about what's been covered.
+Topic 7 - Review Stage & Timings Slide/Resources Essential banking skills review You should now be able to: • explain the difference between a basic bank count of count Approach Facilitator note: Review the workshop with the delegates by running back through the objectives and reminding them about their goal they would put money towards at the end of the month You should now be able to: • Explain the difference between a basic bank account and a current Explain the difference between a basic bank account and a current account Plan how to open a bank account Identify elements of a bank statement Manage a bank account Discuss the use of debit cards Any questions?
+Markofordrathadroy Vit de d'alors d'asse à son larischadrodandroy as A Facilitator note: Ask the learners if they have any questions about what's been covered.
 Encourage learners to help and support each other.

-Thank you!
-Let us know what you think Facilitator note: Encourage learners to scan the QR code here and complete our short post- session survey around levels of confidence now they have completed the training, plus any other comments or feedback about the session Conclusion concel Explain: This is the end of this workshop.
+Post session survey Facilitator note: Encourage learners to scan the QR code here and complete our short post- session survey around levels of confidence now they have completed the training, plus any other comments or feedback about the session ₩ orang g collisate) Werkelfoodwatershauterry Vall for index lessons if news barkelysidershauterry as all Explain: This is the end of this workshop.
 Thank you for attending, we hope it's been useful.
 Please keep your workbooks so that you can refer back to your notes.
 The workbook also contains helpful links to information on the internet as well as a Jargon Buster to help you understand the terminology of budgeting.